luca-botti/bit_server_config/README.md

     ```powershell
     ssh-keygen -t rsa -b 4096 -C "<your_comment>"
     ```
-1.  execute (change <user> @ <host> to the user and the address, or hostname, of the server), will require the password of the server
+1.  execute (change <user> and <host> to the user and the address, or hostname, of the server), will require the password of the server

     ```powershell
     cat ~/.ssh/id_rsa.pub | ssh "<user>@<host>" "mkdir -p ~/.ssh && touch ~/.ssh/authorized_keys && chmod -R go= ~/.ssh && cat >> ~/.ssh/authorized_keys"
     ```
-2.  then execute this to log on the server (change <user> @ <host> to the user and the address, or hostname, of the server)
+2.  then execute this to log on the server (change <user> and <host> to the user and the address, or hostname, of the server)

     ```powershell
     ssh <user>@<host>